 Because the SSDI application process is so complex, you want to make sure that you have a disability lawyer on your side who fully understands the process and knows what information you need to supply.
 Our team can help you with the paperwork and file an appeal on your behalf to increase your chances of acceptance.
 If you’re too injured or ill to work for at least a year or more and meet the qualifications, you deserve to receive benefits.

-Call our Western and Northern Michigan Social Security Disability attorneys today if you require assistance at (888) 224-1239.
+Call our Social Security Disability attorneys in Traverse City today if you require assistance at (888) 224-1239.
 Even if your application has been denied, you still have options.